 Have you ever used homemade floor cleaner on your tile?
 There’s a famous recipe online that uses a mixture of vinegar, water, and dish soap.
 The jury’s out on how well this concoction cleans and many reviewers note the odor isn’t worth the savings.

 Simple Green Naturals is an economical choice that’s both effective and safe to use around children and pets.
 It’s made by a company that has long prided themselves on manufacturing non-toxic cleaning solutions.
-This plant-based cleaner leaves behind a pleasant scent that your family will love.
+This plant-based cleaner leaves behind a pleasant scent your family will love.

 The EPA keeps an online database of safe cleaners where you can look up your favorite brands.
 You can also check the product’s label to see if it carries the Safer Brands seal.